src-d/lookout/docs/configuration.md

 lookout needs to authenticate with GitHub.
 The easiest method for testing purposes is using a [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
 The token should have the **repo** scope enabled.

-The credential can then be passed to `lookoutd` as:
+The credential can then be also passed to `lookoutd` as:

 - user: `--github-user` argument or `GITHUB_USER` environment variable.
 - token: `--github-token` argument or `GITHUB_TOKEN` environment variable.